Ubpa/UECS/doc/comparison.md

 currently, UECS only has a sync point `World::AddCommand()`

+you can use a job as a syncpoint

 ## 5. Component WriteGroups

 use `Schedule::{Insert|Erase}{All|Any|None}` to dynamic change a system's filter

+Unity's `WriteGroup`

 ## 6. Versions and generations